Current Internship Opportunities

 The internship will begin the first week of classes and will run through the last week before finals.
 It will require six hours per week for a total of 90 hours over the course of the semester.
 The intern will receive academic credit (toward the Asian Studies degree) in lieu of monetary compensation for the internship.

 Eligibility Requirements: Open to undergraduate students majoring in Asian Studies, Chinese, or Japanese, or other disciplines such as History or International Affairs with a concentration in Asia.
-Applicants must have completed a minimum of 30 hours of college-level coursework with a minimum cumulative GPA of 2.00 before the start of spring semester.
+Applicants must have completed a minimum of 30 hours of college-level coursework with a minimum cumulative GPA of 2.00 before the start of fall semester.
 Must be fluent in written and spoken English.

 WorldDenver is a member of the World Affairs Councils of America, the largest national non-partisan network of almost 100 councils in over 40 states that are dedicated to educating and engaging Americans on the critical global issues.
 WorldDenver offers seven internships, as listed below: